 You can also access automated payment and account information by phone 24/7.

 MOHELA allows its account holders to submit payments in a variety of ways.
-Explore the options below and choose whichever payment method sounds simplest.
+Explore the options below and choose whichever payment method sounds simplest for you.

-If you value simplicity, this option allows you to have payments automatically withdrawn from your bank account on a specified date each month.
-Doing so may even qualify you for a .25% deduction on your interest rate – which could translate to significant savings over time.
+Setting up auto debit allows you to have payments automatically withdrawn from your bank account on a specified date each month.
+Plus, you may even qualify for a .25% deduction on your interest rate, which could translate to significant savings over time.

 To provide the details of your payment by phone, call (888) 866-4352.
 Have your account details ready when you call.
 If you need international assistance, call (636) 532-0600 instead.